 - and a completed Master’s Essay—a paper of the kind and quality that could be submitted as an article to a refereed journal for publication—approved by the advisor.

 Students can apply to receive the M.A. degree once these requirements are complete.

 Milestones and Candidacy for the Ph.D.
 Degree

-- At this point all the coursework (the full checklist for the first two years itemized above) and language requirements should be completed or, perhaps in a few exceptional cases, on track for completion.
+- At this point all the coursework (the full checklist for the first two years itemized above) and any language requirements should be completed or on track for completion as described in the rules for the student’s program.
 Thus the student could apply to receive an M.A. degree.